wtruscott/Responsive-Design/responsive-design/README.md

 ### Review Existing Solution
 - An interactive [solution](https://codepen.io/jkeohan/live/oNjYVBw) has been provided which you can inspect using Chrome Dev Tools.
-- You must recreate the solution starting with Mobile First, then Tablet and then Desktop.
+- You must recreate the solution starting with Mobile First, then Tablet (min-width:768px) and then Desktop (min-width:1024px).
 ![](https://i.imgur.com/KhKJ4zC.png)